This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The cerebral palsy life care plan is an integral part of ensuring your child will have every opportunity to live life to the fullest.
-It provides extensive diagnoses and evaluations, plans for care and treatment, and goals for the future.
+The cerebral palsy life care plan provides extensive diagnoses and evaluations, plans for care and treatment, and goals for the future.
 It should also include a plan for record-keeping and documents for financial and legal purposes.[1]
+Keep a copy of your child’s life care plan safe and with other important documents, including their health records.

-Your child’s life care plan will act as a road map for the future, a guide that will get them to a better life.
+Your child’s life care plan acts as a road map for the future.
 It provides guidelines for the care they need, the treatments that will most benefit them, and the educational, social, and behavioral interventions to give them the best quality of life.

-With something so important, record keeping has to be a component.
+Record keeping must be a component of something so important.
 Keeping records of everything in the care plan, from medical records to government aid documents, allows parents to continue to give a child the best opportunities.

 Get Matched with a Leading Birth Injury Attorney in Your Area

-Cerebral palsy life care plan record-keeping is also essential for legal and financial reasons.
+- Record-keeping of cerebral palsy life care plans is also essential for legal and financial reasons.
 Documentation is usually required to seek government assistance and benefits, ensure maximum coverage by health care plans, get the most out of tax credits, and plan for future financial needs.

-For legal purposes, the documentation in the life care plan will be a crucial part of a medical malpractice case if you are seeking a settlement for your child.
+- For legal purposes, the documentation in the life care plan will be a crucial part of a medical malpractice case if you seek a settlement for your child.

-Medical records are among the most important types of documentation that parents will need to gather and organize in the life care plan.
+Medical records are among the most important types of documentation that parents must gather and organize in the life care plan.

 Doctors are only required to keep medical records for a patient for a certain number of years, so if you switch doctors, you risk losing those records.